bcahn7/STAT545-hw-Kozik-Pavel/hw04/hw4.md

 ![](hw4_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-8-1.png)

-From this figure we can see that although life expectancy has generally been increasing for both countries, North Korea has had a small dip in more recent years.
+From this figure we can see that although life expectancy has generally been increasing for both countries, North Korea has had a small dip in more recent years with life expectancy declining.
 While this plot contains the information we are interested in, I would rather reconstruct a line figure from the original gapminder data.
 Since this is a topic we are already pursuing and one I am interested in, I will take the opportunity to do this and practice plotting.

 Below is a line graph in which the life expectancy of both countries is plotted over time.
 In addition to this however we can include a key historical event that occurred in North Korea.
 During the years 1994 to 1998 North Korea experienced an extreme [famine](https://en.wikipedia.org/wiki/North_Korean_famine), we can capture this time period in our graph through the use of dotted vertical lines.